CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Thomas E. Richards - CDW Corp.

 Thanks, Sari.
-I'm pleased to report that CDW posted another quarter of profitable growth and for the first quarter in our history delivered $4 billion of net sales.
-Results for the quarter included a 10.5% increase in average daily net sales with net sales of $4 billion.
-A 4.5% increase in adjusted EBITDA to $324.3 million and a 10.8% increase in non-GAAP earnings per share to $1.08.
+I'm pleased to report that CDW posted another quarter of profitable growth, and for the first quarter in our history, delivered $4 billion of net sales.
+Results for the quarter included a 10.5% increase in average daily net sales with net sales of $4 billion; a 4.5% increase in adjusted EBITDA to $324.3 million and a 10.8% increase in non-GAAP earnings per share to $1.08.

 Once again, our ability to deliver this excellent performance was the result of three key drivers; our balanced portfolio of customer end markets, the breadth of our product and solutions portfolio and our variable cost structure.
 You've heard me talk about these drivers since our IPO, but the way they have contributed to our profitable growth has been very different depending on market conditions.
 Last year, third quarter results were impacted by macroeconomic uncertainty, which led business customers to focus on sweating assets and optimize every dollar of investment.
 The breadth of our product offering enabled us to meet customer demand and drove meaningful growth in many solutions that are netted down, like warranties and software assurance.
 This year, we have a very different dynamic playing out in the market.
 The business market has been more vibrant and as expected, hardware growth has accelerated throughout the year, driven by both sustained excellent growth in transactions hardware and acceleration in solutions-based hardware sales.